OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

 1. Ensure that you have some files in your OneDrive so that you can verify the results.

-1. Open a command prompt in the root of the root of the `\Complete` folder.
+1. Open a command prompt in the root of the `\Complete` folder.

 1. Run the command `npm start`.